kesban-coaching/Book-Store-Fullstack/backend/README.md

   - Example: "dev": "nodemon app.js"
 - Allow imports of libraries / packages using import:
   - state the prop "type": "module" in package.json
+- Install express package: `npm i express`
 - Setup Express app (see example code in app.js)
-- Start the express / backend server on a port with listen() function
+  - The express / backend server starts on a port with the listen() function
 - Install the CORS package which allows accessing our routes from a frontend
   - `npm i cors`
 - Import cors in the code: `import cors from cors`
 - Activate cors in the code: `api.use(cors())`
 - Now the backend should be reachable from the frontend with fetch!